 Cauliflower Wings:

-- 1 cup milk I used soy, but any will work
+- 1 cup unsweetened soy milk 227g, I used soy, but any will work

 Teriyaki sauce: